JessicaGarson/NYU-Intro-to-Python-Spring-2018/Assignments/homework_1.md

 Adjust the code to say how many characters you have remaining to use, or how many you need to trim the sentence by to turn it into a tweet.

 ### Bonus
-Twitter recently changed the limit for tweets, refactor your code so that the limit for twitter characters in not hardcoded in if they change the character limit again.
+Twitter recently changed the limit for tweets, refactor your code so that the limit for twitter characters is not hardcoded in if they change the character limit again.

 ***This assignment is due on Thursday February 15th.***